 As a result of its continuous expansion, the Schengen Area now encompasses 26 countries.

+Schengen member states have set up a common visa policy for short stays (namely for stays up to three months), which is applied through the ‘Schengen visas’.
 Citizens of some non-EU countries are required to hold a visa to travel to the Schengen area.
 A short-stay visa issued by one of the member states of the Schengen area entitles the holder to travel throughout the whole Schengen area for up to three months within a six-month period.
 However, visas for visits exceeding that three-month period remain subject to national procedures.